-Yes!
-All the cards in Jump In are Standard cards, and one of this format’s objectives is to ease new players into Standard by providing them with staples to build Standard decks.
-WotC has already stated that once Standard rotates with Dominaria United, several Jump In packets will rotate or have cards changed, and new packets will enter.
+Not exactly.
+All the cards in Jump In! are Standard or Alchemy cards.
+One of this format’s objectives is to ease new players into these formats by providing them with staples to build decks.

-Jump In has been available on MTG Arena since 2021, and WotC hasn’t said anything about ending Jump In.
-Judging by the recent updates in Kamigawa: Neon Dynasty and Streets of New Capenna, the format is here to stay!
+Jump In! has been available on MTG Arena since 2021, and WotC hasn’t said anything about ending Jump In!.
+Judging by the recent updates in March of the Machine, the format is here to stay!

 Arena Trickster | Illustration by PINDURSKI